 Some canine diseases are very serious and can be fatal even with treatment.
 To prevent your dog from getting these diseases we recommend regular vaccination.
 The vaccinations we recommend are highly effective and have a very low rate of side effects.

-At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 12 weeks.
-After the 12 week vaccination you can then take your puppy out in public areas.
+At 6-8 weeks of age puppies should receive their first vaccination; this is temporary and needs to be followed up with another one at 10 weeks.
+10 days after their 10 week vaccination you can then take your puppy out in public areas.

 Dogs grow and age quickly therefore a well balanced diet is essential for proper growth and bone and teeth development.
 Different formulations are required depending on your pet’s age, breed and lifestyle.
 Ask our Veterinary Healthcare Team for advice on feeding the best diet for your pet and you can also read more about feeding your dog here.

-More than 85% of dogs over four years old will experience some form of gum disease.
+More than 80% of dogs over three years old will experience some form of gum disease.
 Just as in humans, the main cause of this disease is build-up of plaque due to poor oral hygiene.

 A well balanced diet including raw bones (or specifically formulated dental bones), regular dental check-ups and brushing.
 For more information see our comprehensive pet library section on dental care.